 Every festive is incomplete without the presence of charming Christmas lights.
-Beautiful, glowing fairy lights are the most important things in the decoration of a home’s outside area, trees, or even within homes like walls, backyard garden or room corners.
+Beautiful, glowing fairy lights are the most important things in the decoration of a home’s outside area, trees, or even within homes like walls, backyard gardens or room corners.

 What if you found on the evening of an eve that many of the lights in the string aren’t working or the whole light string isn’t glowing on.
 Now you have no time to call electrician or buy a new one and also you can’t ruin the day in this way.
 Don’t worry at all we’ll teach you “how to fix Christmas lights ” with help of a standard home use multimeter in some easy steps.

-Multimeter or volt testers are the most common handy tools which are available in almost every home.
+Multimeters or volt testers are the most common handy tools which are available in almost every home.
 If you don’t have one, you may borrow it from a friend or neighborhood.
 Christmas led lights could be fixed with a little effort and knowledge so one should not feel incomplete and give it a try to repair lights with help of a quality meter.

 Common issues of Christmas lights